The Radio Science Orchestra presents

 Celebrating a Century of Electronic Music

-To celebrate the accession of a rare RCA Theremin to the collection of the London Science Museum and to mark the centenary of the theremin's invention (1919-20), the Radio Science Orchestra presents THEREMIN 100: an audio-visual spectacular saluting a century of electronic music.
+To celebrate the the centenary of the invention of the theremin, the world’s first successful electronic musical instrument, the Radio Science Orchestra presents THEREMIN 100: an audio-visual spectacular saluting a century of electronic music.

 Theremin 100 uses a live performance of original and adapted music, IMAX video, 3D sound and narration to chart the remarkable story of the world’s first comercially-available electronic musical instrument, the only to be played without physical contact.
 The 100-year tale of the theremin spans two world wars, struggles between Russia and America, communism and capitalism, idealism and harsh reality.
 It features cultural icons from Lenin to Led Zeppelin and sees musical instruments transformed into tools of political espionage.
 Above all, it is the story of one mysterious man, whose visionary creation stirred the world, saw his loyalties divided, and almost cost him his life.

 STAGE: theremins, ondes Martenot, Moog and modular synthesizers, VCS3, concert harp, saxophones, vocal harmonies, melodica, keyboard, electric guitar, bass, percussion, Illumovox, Orb, Atomium and RCA Theremin.

 REPERTOIRE: spanning space-age pop, Claude Debussy, Kraftwerk, Barry Gray, Henry Purcell, Ron Grainer and original RSO compositions.